JediLuke/flamelex/README.md

 Wikipedia, from the command line!!
 We are getting there, module by module, func-def by func-def...

+### Integrating your personal Memex with Flamelex

+You need to add it to mix.exs, then add the memelex config in your config.ex

 ### Personalizing your Memex environments